-For defined contribution plans, the contributions are recognized as pension expense when they are due on an accrual basis.
-Prepaid contributions are recognized as an asset to the extent of a cash refund or a reduction in the future payments.
+For defined contribution plans, the contributions are recognised as pension expense when they are due on an accrual basis.
+Prepaid contributions are recognised as an asset to the extent of a cash refund or a reduction in the future payments.